A Mountain Trekking Gateway: The Essential Travel Guide to Imlil

 Upon arriving at Smile House Imlil, you’ll be immediately wrapped in the warmth of Moroccan hospitality as you’re greeted by the friendly staff.
 The charming rooms at this budget Imlil hotel are spacious and comfortably furnished while offering stunning views of the surrounding valley and mountain peaks.

-From the communal lounge where you can relax with a cup of mint tea to the restaurant serving up hearty local cuisine, Smile House Imlil abounds with atmospheric facilities.
+From the communal lounge, where you can relax with a cup of mint tea, to the restaurant serving up hearty local fare, Smile House Imlil is highly atmospheric.
 But what makes this Imlil guesthouse truly special is the personalised care of the staff, who go above and beyond to make every guest feel like family.

-"I had an absolutely beautiful stay and time at Smile House.
-The rooms are spacious, comfy, clean and offer great views and hot showers.
-My highlight were Ibrahim and his team.
-I have never experienced such warm, kind and welcoming hospitality anywhere else in the world.” - Stefan (read more reviews here)
+"I have never experienced such warm, kind and welcoming hospitality anywhere else in the world.” - Stefan (read more reviews here)

-Riad Dar Imlil is a traditional Moroccan guesthouse that makes for an idyllic trekking base for exploring the surrounding peaks and valleys.
-It features ornate tiled floors, carved woodwork and cosy seating areas awash in the glow of lanterns.
-The panoramic valley views from the open-air terraces make this one of the best places to stay in Imlil
+Riad Dar Imlil is a traditional Moroccan guesthouse and idyllic trekking base for exploring the surrounding peaks and valleys.
+It features ornately tiled floors, carved woodwork and cosy seating areas awash in the glow of lanterns.
+The panoramic valley views from the open-air terraces make this one of the best places to stay in Imlil.

 "Incredibly hospitable staff, beautiful rooms and delicious meals on site.” - Jenny (read more reviews here)

-With its wood-panelled rooms and standalone bathtubs, there’s something undeniably cosy about the rooms at Riad Atlas Bangalo.
+With its wood-panelled rooms and standalone bathtubs, there’s something undeniably appealing about the accommodations at Riad Atlas Bangalo.
 It’s the perfect place to relax after a long day exploring the surrounding villages and soak your weary hiking muscles.

 “An oasis of serenity.” - Yassine (read more reviews here)